 As usual, you will need to defeat Mewtwo to capture it.
 Also, you’ll only be able to use the Premier Balls you earn from defeating it.
 Also, players will need a group for at least six people to take down Mewtwo (of course, depending on the moveset it has).

 Mewtwo is pure psychic-type Pokémon so it is vulnerable against Dark-type, Bug-type, and Ghost-type Pokémon like Giratina, Tyranitar, and Scizor.
+You can use Pokemon GO search terms to search the particular Pokemon type from your Pokemon database.
 However, taking advantage of all these weaknesses can be quite difficult.
 Neither Ghost and Bug-type Pokémon resist Psychic-type strikes, so to deal damage on this battle, you often have to take damages from these Psychic-type attacks.
 Mewtwo also resist Psychic and Fighting-type attacks, so you may want to avoid using a Pokémon that uses these moves

 Note that the two Pokémon types that can resist Mewtwo’s psychic-type attacks – Dark, and Steel – are even vulnerable against Focus Blast, the Fighting-type Charged Attack that Mewtwo may know.